nathanrw/nathanrw.github.io/src/content/callofcthulhu/hpmfp/index.md

 feed the Entity.
 The cult is suppressed by various powers, from the Ptolemies to the Romans, though it persists.

--   > 646, Cult all but eradicated during Islamic conquest when Egypt is
-    > wrested from the Romans (Byzantine or Eastern Roman Empire.)
+-   646, Cult all but eradicated during Islamic conquest when Egypt is wrested from the Eastern Roman Empire.

--   > 1842, Mineworkers exposed to the Dudley Barrow Tablet, infected by
+-   1842, Mineworkers exposed to the Dudley Barrow Tablet, infected by the Hunger.
-    > the Hunger.

--   > 1886, Recalcitrance Emmett born into the afflicted community
+-   1886, Recalcitrance Emmett born into the afflicted community

 -   1924, Miriam returned from expedition

 -   1925, Emmett Works Co. contracted to build the Cavendish Works.

--   1926, Miriam discovers translation tablet, publishes paper on the
+-   1926, Miriam discovers translation tablet, publishes paper on the subject
-    > subject

--   1926, Miriam receives anonymous letters warning her not to publish
-    > further and to desists from her work.
+-   1926, Miriam receives anonymous letters warning her not to publish further and to desists from her work.

 -   1927, Cavendish Works completed

--   1927, Miriam succumbs to the Hunger and is hanged - or so it
+-   1927, Miriam succumbs to the Hunger and is hanged - or so it seems...
-    > seems...

 -   1927, Cavendish Works opens

 ## Beneath the City of the Dead

--   Pigs actually a substitute for cannibalism, and their sacrifice
-    > intended to ward off an entity that possesses the minds of its
-    > victims and hungers for human flesh
+-   Pigs actually a substitute for cannibalism, and their sacrifice intended to ward off an entity that possesses the minds of its victims and hungers for human flesh

--   Cult suppressed following the Islamic conquest in 646AD and their
-    > tunnels were sealed and built over.
-Yet rumour had it that the
-    > hunger persisted in anyone who spoke their accursed language or
-    > read their texts, which were systematically destroyed.
+-   Cult suppressed following the Islamic conquest in 646AD and their tunnels were sealed and built over.
+Yet rumour had it that the hunger persisted in anyone who spoke their accursed language or read their texts, which were systematically destroyed.

--   The entity can possess you if you read its words and understand
-    > them.
-Its presence can also emanate a short distance from the
-    > objects in which its essence is trapped.
+-   The entity can possess you if you read its words and understand them.
+Its presence can also emanate a short distance from the objects in which its essence is trapped.

--   The practice of cannibalism creates a bridge to the entity and
-    > allows it to manifest itself and imprint itself on the cannibals.
+-   The practice of cannibalism creates a bridge to the entity and allows it to manifest itself and imprint itself on the cannibals.
+    This is why its cults manifest in disparate locations.

 ## The Dudley Barrow

--   A tablet in a script similar to that found in the City of the Dead
-    > was found in a barrow near Dudley which was disturbed by early
-    > surface coal mining.
-The script was badly damaged, yet
-    > translations in Old English and Latin were better preserved.
-The
-    > tablet was found by locals who found themselves being slowly but
-    > surely transformed.
-They face a daily increasing lust for flesh
-    > which can only be temporarily sated through consumption of pork
-    > products.
-Eventually they will be overcome with the desire to
-    > consume their fellow men.
+-   A tablet in a script similar to that found in the City of the Dead was found in a barrow near Dudley which was disturbed by early surface coal mining.
+The script was badly damaged, yet translations in Old English and Latin were better preserved.
+The tablet was found by locals who found themselves being slowly but surely transformed.
+They face a daily increasing lust for flesh which can only be temporarily sated through consumption of pork products.
+Eventually they will be overcome with the desire to consume their fellow men.

--   The great engineer Recalcitrance Emmett, secretly one of their
-    > number, seeks a solution.
-To begin with he settles on the idea of
-    > limitless pork.
-He offers to build a factory for Stjohn at a
+-   The great engineer Recalcitrance Emmett, secretly one of their number, seeks a solution.
+To begin with he settles on the idea of limitless pork.
+He offers to build a factory for Stjohn at a knockdown price...
-    > knockdown price...

 ## The Statue